 It’s always advisable to make sure you get the right advice regarding which products to use, from a qualified dermatologist.

-Newer studies show a direct correlation between what we eat, how it is metabolized, and how our lifestyle choices will impact our acne.
+Newer studies show a direct correlation between what we eat, how it is metabolized, and how our lifestyle choices will impact acne.

-Since acne has a hormonal aspect, it will always be affected by diet and metabolism.
+Since it has a hormonal aspect, it will always be affected by diet and metabolism.
 Adult acne is completely hormonal, and dependant to a great deal on lifestyle.
 Correction of PCOS (polycistic ovarian syndrome) is critical – it is often a major cause of acne in adults.

 - Mild acne with only clogging, blackheads, and whiteheads will need topical treatment like bacteriostatic and anti-comedogenic agents like Benzoyl peroxide, salicylic acid and topical retinoids

 - Severe cystic acne requires longer courses of antibiotics and / or oral retinoids.
-It may also need procedures like drainage of cysts, steroid injections in the cyst or acne surgery for revision of scars
+It may also need procedures like drainage of cysts, steroid injections in the cyst or surgery for revision of scars

-To better understand your acne condition and receive a personalized treatment plan, you can consult with a certified dermatologist right away, wherever you are, from your smartphone.
+To better understand your condition and receive a personalized treatment plan, you can consult with a certified dermatologist right away, wherever you are, from your smartphone.